Eliot Engel: Other domestic issues

 On December 22, 2010, President Barack Obama signed into law the Truth in Caller ID Act.
 The legislation was introduced by Bill Nelson in the Senate, passed the House on December 15, and is virtually identical to Engel's bill.
 The new law cracks down on the use of caller ID spoofing, often used by criminals to trick their victims into giving out personal information.
 The legislation will help law enforcement combat identity theft.

 Engel originally introduced the Securing our Borders and Our Data Act in July 2008, HR 6702.
 That bill would ensure that when a traveler enters the United States, a border agent cannot search or seize the traveler's data or equipment without cause.
 The legislation was re-introduced in the 111th Congress as HR 239.
 The Department of Homeland Security altered their rules to prevent agents from searching and seizing without cause.
 This encompassed much of Engel's legislation.

 In the 109th Congress, Engel introduced the Calling Card Consumer Protection Act, HR 3402.
 The bill was intended to stop some of the massive fraud in the prepaid calling card industry.
 The legislation passed the House unanimously, but the Senate did not act on it.
 In 2011, Engel introduced the Drug Testing Integrity Act, which would prohibit products to be sold that enable cheating on drug tests.

 In 2010, Engel urged the Federal Housing Finance Agency to stop their plan to ban private transfer fees on cooperative apartment sales.
 Some developers and investors had been abusing the system by imposing transfer fees that would have provided them with percentages on all future sales of the property over many decades.
 The transfer fee, when used correctly, can help owners and developers fund projects and remain affordable.
 The FHFA decided not to pursue this plan in 2011.

 In 2012, Engel introduced SNOPA, the Social Network Online Protection Act.
 It would guarantee online privacy and ensure that employers and educational institutions cannot use personal data as a bargaining chip for employment or education.
-Employers/schools would be barred from requesting or requiring usernames or passwords to social media sites as part of the hiring, employment, or enrollment process.
+Employers and schools would be barred from requesting or requiring usernames or passwords to social media sites as part of the hiring, employment, or enrollment process.
 The bill was re-introduced in the 113th Congress, with Rep. Michael Grimm as the Republican lead, and Rep. Jan Schakowsky as an original co-sponsor.